Your Place in the Framework

 • Support alignment between local secondary and postsecondary educational opportunities including youth/pre-apprenticeship, early postsecondary opportunities such as dual and concurrent enrollment, and seamless transfer to postsecondary success.

-• Develop work-based learning experiences that span multiple Career Clusters to build both foundational and sector-specific skills and align language and messaging between education and industry partners.
+• Develop work-based learning experiences that span multiple Career Clusters to build both foundational and sector-specific skills.

 The following resources are currently under development to support school counselors and career advising professionals:

-• Tools for using The National Career Clusters® Framework for career exploration and development
+• More tools for using The National Career Clusters Framework for career exploration and development

 Career Technical Student Organizations & National Partners